Wolf 1069 b: Habitability

 Wolf 1069 b is considered a potentially habitable planet, as it orbits in the conservative habitable zone of its star (located between 0.056 and 0.111 astronomical units), in addition to having a mass similar to that of Earth.
-It is very likely that Wolf 1069 b has a similar composition to Earth (32.5% of iron and 67.5% of silicate), in addition to probably having liquid water on its surface.
-Located 31 light-years away, it is the sixth-closest Earth-mass planet orbiting in the habitable zone of its host star— only Gliese 1002 b and c, Gliese 1061 b, Teegarden b and Proxima Centauri b are closer.
-Its equilibrium temperature is calculated at 250 K, and it receives an incident flux from its star equivalent to 65% of what the Earth receives from the Sun.
+It is very likely that Wolf 1069 b has a similar composition to Earth (32.5% of iron and 67.5% of silicate minerals), in addition to probably having liquid water on its surface.
+Located 31 light-years away, it is one of the closest Earth-mass planets orbiting in the habitable zone of host star.

+Its equilibrium temperature is calculated at -23 °C (250 K), and it receives an incident flux from its star equivalent to 65% of what the Earth receives from the Sun.

 Despite being considered potentially habitable, the short distance from its star causes Wolf 1069 b to be tidally locked, meaning one side of the planet is always facing its star, while the other is always opposite it.
 Because it is tidally locked, Wolf 1069 b does not have a day/night cycle like Earth, meaning that one side of the planet is in an eternal day while the other side is in an eternal night.
+However, if the planet has suitable formation of clouds in the atmosphere, then the difference in temperature between two sides would likely be minimized, thus improving chance of habitability on the planet.